Dr. Heather Hood

 Dr. Samantha Kelleher

 Dr. Kelleher is a Psychiatrist registered with the College of Physicians and Surgeons of Ontario.
 She provides psychiatric assessment focusing on diagnosis and treatment recommendations.
-Assessments are provided in consultation with primary care providers (physicians, nurse practitioner and physician assistants) in the community and recommendations are provided to the primary care providers with the aim to deliver the most appropriate mental health care to individuals referred.
+Assessments are provided in consultation with primary care providers (physicians, nurse practitioners, and physician assistants) in the community and recommendations are provided to the primary care providers with the aim to deliver the most appropriate mental health care to individuals referred.
 Short term psychiatric care may be provided if indicated.
 Dr. Kelleher has practiced in a variety of clinical settings in British Columbia, Manitoba, and Ontario.
 This has included providing outpatient and inpatient care in eating disorders, outpatient general psychiatry, inpatient care and emergency psychiatry.
-She has served I Medical Director roles for the Eating Disorders Program in Vancouver BC as well as the Psychiatric Intensive Care and Centralized Psychiatric Consultation Service for Adults in Winnipeg Manitoba.
+She has served in Medical Director roles for the Eating Disorders Program in Vancouver BC as well as the Psychiatric Intensive Care and Centralized Psychiatric Consultation Service for Adults in Winnipeg Manitoba.
 Dr. Kelleher moved to Ontario in 2017 and worked at Homewood Health Centre in the role of Chief of Psychiatry-Specialized Elective Programs before joining Dr. Hood at Guelph CBT.

 Dr. Kelleher has been active in teaching in BC and Manitoba.
 This has included lecture-based sessions as well as clinically based teaching and supervision.
-She has held academic positions including Clinical Assistant Professor in the Department of Psychiatry and Year Three Director for Undergraduate Psychiatry at UBC; Assistant professor in the Department of Psychiatry and Associate Dean for Professionalism and Diversity in the Max Rady School of Medicine, University of Manitoba.
+She has held academic positions including Clinical Assistant Professor in the Department of Psychiatry and Year Three Director for Undergraduate Psychiatry at UBC; Assistant Professor in the Department of Psychiatry and Associate Dean for Professionalism and Diversity in the Max Rady School of Medicine, University of Manitoba.
 Dr. Kelleher was a Deputy Registrar with the College of Physicians and Surgeons of British Columbia between 2011 and 2013.
 Her areas of interest and expertise are mood and anxiety disorders, post traumatic stress disorder, and eating disorders.
-Dr. Kelleher competed medical school and residency at the University of Manitoba in Winnipeg.
+Dr. Kelleher completed medical school and residency at the University of Manitoba in Winnipeg.
 She subsequently completed additional training in eating disorders and physician health in Vancouver BC.

 Stephanie Brien is a registered social worker with the Ontario College of Social Workers and Social Service Workers (OCSSW) and the Ontario Association of Social Workers (OASW).
 She received her Masters of Social Work Degree from the University of Toronto and a Bachelor of Social Work Degree from Kings College, University of Western Ontario.
 She provides evidence based therapies which include: Dialectical Behaviour Therapy (DBT), Cognitive Behavioural Therapy (CBT), Motivational Interviewing (MI), and Cognitive Processing Therapy (CPT).
 Ms. Brien’s approach to therapy is collaborative and supportive.
 She hopes to create a safe place where clients can be supported in combining client strengths with evidence based treatment.